stuartellis/tf-tasks/README.md

 - `environment_name` (string)
 - `product_name` (string)
 - `unit_name` (string)
-- `variant` (string)
+- `track` (string)

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and variant names that are longer than 7 characters, and unit names that are longer than 12 characters.
+Avoid defining environment and track names that are longer than 7 characters, and unit names that are longer than 12 characters.

 > If you amend a module to not use AWS, ensure that you change the tests.